dmorris0/python_intro/Chapter_06_Functions_and_Loops.md

 l
 o
 ```
-We get the same result, but much less succintly, and with greater opportunities for bugs.
+We get the same result, but less succinct, and has greater opportunities for bugs.
 For example, if you omitted the line `i += 1`, the loop would iterate forever -- try it.
 Pressing `Ctrl-C` will exit from such an infinite loop.

 ### The `range()` function